Last Updated: October 12, 2022

 A Sangiovese blend with flavors of black cherry, plum, and raspberry can also heighten the flavors of your osso buco.
-Such is also famous as a blending wine with other grape varietals.
+Such is also famous as a blending wine with other grape varieties.

 Taste Test: Have you ever considered that there are wines that go well with almost any type of meat (i.e. beef, duck, etc.)?
-Bite into our article here and tell us what you think about its accompanying wine -- Chateauneuf Du Pape Food Pairing: 6 Wine Partners To Try Out.
+Bite into our article here and tell us what you think about its accompanying wine -- Chateauneuf Du Pape Food Pairing.

 Frequently Asked Questions